What Is Sweet Basil Oil?

 Is Sweet Basil Oil Safe?

 Sweet basil oil is generally recognized as safe (GRAS).
-Although it doesn’t have any known side effects when used in small quantities, it may cause skin reactions to those who are sensitive to methyl chavicol.9 I advise you to always dilute it with a carrier oil before application.10 I also suggest conducting a skin patch test first to know if you are allergic to the essential oil.
+Although it doesn't have any known side effects when used in small quantities, it may cause skin reactions to those who are sensitive to methyl chavicol.9 I advise you to always dilute it with a carrier oil before application.10 I also suggest conducting a skin patch test first to know if you are allergic to the essential oil.
 Also, studies show that an overdose of sweet basil oil can cause diarrhea, nausea, convulsions, dizziness or rapid heartbeat.11

 Side Effects of Sweet Basil Oil

-Even though it is generally considered safe, I suggest that pregnant and nursing women avoid using this essential oil due to the fact that its potential toxigenic and carcinogenic components have not been clearly established.
-If you have a terminal illness or any chronic ailment, consult first with a professional aromatherapist or licensed physician prior to using sweet basil oil.
+Even though it is generally considered safe, I suggest that young children, pregnant and nursing women avoid using this essential oil due to the fact that its potential toxigenic and carcinogenic components have not been clearly established.
+If you have a terminal illness or any chronic ailment, consult first with a professional aromatherapist or licensed physician before using sweet basil oil.